mckinsey/vizro/vizro-core/docs/pages/user_guides/navigation.md

 Currently available selectors are [`NavBar`][vizro.models.NavBar] and [`Accordion`][vizro.models.Accordion].
 If `selector` is not defined it defaults to `Accordion`.

-!!! example "Adding navigation icons"
+!!! example "Using `NavBar` selector"
     === "app.py"
         ```py
         from vizro import Vizro